rubyaustralia/rubyconfau-2013-cfp/florian_hanke-ultra_pair_programming/README.md

 # Ultra Pair Programming

-This talk will be held together with Andy Kitchen.
+This talk will be held together with Andy Kitchen and it is a live crowsourcing experiment.

 By now you all know pair programming and its advantages.
 What if you add more people?
 What if you split up a bigger problem into many small ones and people compete or collaborate in real time to improve the code?
 What if you visualize progress on a big screen?
 Add in some social media features for motivation and stir.